w3f/polkadot-wiki/docs/general/ledger.md

 Ledger devices can be equipped with applications that are blockchain-specific.
 Such applications are usually developed by third parties, and they enable the user to transact securely on the blockchain network.
-The Polkadot Ledger application allows you to manage Polkadot's native token, DOT.
+The Polkadot Ledger application allows you to manage
+{{ polkadot: Polkadot's :polkadot }}{{ kusama: Kusama's :kusama }} native token,
+{{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}.
 It supports most of the transaction types of the network, including batch transactions from the Utility pallet.

 :::note Ledger apps may not support all the transactions

+Check the
+{{ polkadot: [Ledger Polkadot App](https://github.com/Zondax/ledger-polkadot) :polkadot }}{{ kusama: [Ledger Kusama App](https://github.com/Zondax/ledger-kusama) :kusama }}
-Check [Ledger Polkadot App](https://github.com/Zondax/ledger-polkadot) specification for the list of transactions supported.
+specification for the list of transactions supported.
 Some transactions are supported only on a specific version of the app, and others are not supported at all by any version.
 For instance, the staking `rebag` extrinsic is supported on the XL version but not on the light version.
 Support for the XL version is limited to single calls (not batch calls), meaning you can rebag one account at a time.
 Also, joining a [nomination pool](../learn/learn-nomination-pools.md) is only possible with the XL version.

 :::